 Sullivan Faith and Living Center

-Completed in 2005, Sullivan is USF's newest and largest residence hall, housing up to 180 sophomore, junior and senior students.
-Large rooms that measure 14'9" by 11' feature air-conditioning, in-room sinks, lofted beds as well as desks and dressers.
+Completed in 2005, Sullivan houses up to 180 freshmen, sophomore, junior and senior students.
+Large rooms that measure 17'5" by 11'11" feature air-conditioning, in-room sinks, lofted beds as well as desks and dressers.

 Who lives in the Residence Halls?

-Because we believe in the value and benefits of a residential education, all full-time, first- and second-year students are required to live on campus.
+Because we believe in the value and benefits of a residential education, all unmarried, first- and second-year full-time (12+ credit hours) students are required to live on campus and purchase a meal plan for the first two years of study.
 Exceptions are made for students who are at least 21, who are married or who live with their parents.
-Exception request forms are available for download or from the Student Development Office.

 Why do I need to live on campus?